Re-thinking wind power

 Editor of the Reformer:

 Where I came from, Pueblo Indian territory in New Mexico, governance is based on integrity and the inherent value of each individual of the community, equal value.
-Not like here in Brattleboro where many of your people are discounted, devalued or dismissed.

 The Indian Way considers the truth, the ideas, the contributions of all in order to arrive at a wise solution to any given challenge or set of circumstances.
 This current representative democracy in Brattleboro does not seem to work for you all, does it?
 The majority are left outside the small circle of influence, it seems.